SolomonJacob/dev/README.md

 sfsfsfse

 To Clone or Download a directory press the green button that says "Clone or Download".
 Then click on the clipboard to copy the link.
+After that, go into the console and type;

 ```sh
 $git clone git@github.com:SolomonJacob/dev.git '<name here>'